Special Educational Needs (SEN) Information Report

 Adaptions to the curriculum and Learning Environment

-Where a child has specific needs, they may require an individually tailored timetable to ensure they are fully engaged in the learning process.
-Some children may also require a 'space' to work in which is specifically for them.
-This is most likely to be a dedicated area in the classroom, but may also be a 'safe space' out of the classroom.
+Where a child has specific needs, they may require an individually tailored timetable to ensure they are able to fully access and engage in the learning process.
+Some children may require a individualised work 'space' which will be in a dedicated area in the classroom.
+We also provide 'safe nurturing spaces' throughout school for children to access.

 Staffing and staff training